sjs1985/hexbot/README.md

 This framework provides a modular, sequential and declarative way to build scripts.

 ## Basic structure
-I've structured the directory tree this way:
+I've set the directory tree this way:

 * The jSpaghetti framework must be placed into /libraries/jSpaghetti
 * Each jSpaghetti module must be placed into its respective folder into /modules